openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput_advanced.md

 @anchor throughput_advanced
 ## Choosing the Number of Streams and/or Batch Size
 Predicting the inference performance is difficult and finding optimal execution parameters requires direct experiments with measurements.
+Run performance testing in the scope of development, and make sure to validate overall (end-to-end) application performance.

 Different devices behave differently with the batch sizes.
 The optimal batch size depends on the model, inference precision and other factors.
-Similarly, different devices require different number of execution streams to saturate Finally, in some cases  combination of streams and batching may be required to maximize the throughput.
+Similarly, different devices require different number of execution streams to saturate.
+Finally, in some cases  combination of streams and batching may be required to maximize the throughput.

-One possible throughput optimization strategy is to **set an upper bound for latency and then increase the batch size or number of the streams until that tail latency is met (or the throughput is not growing anymore)**.
+One possible throughput optimization strategy is to **set an upper bound for latency and then increase the batch size and/or number of the streams until that tail latency is met (or the throughput is not growing anymore)**.
 Also, consider [OpenVINO Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction) that builds handy latency vs throughput charts, iterating over possible values of the batch size and number of streams.

 > **NOTE**: When playing with [dynamically-shaped inputs](../OV_Runtime_UG/ov_dynamic_shapes.md) use only the streams (no batching), as they tolerate individual requests having different shapes.